 AACR-Thomas J. Bardos Science Education Scholar Awards for Undergraduate Students

 Bardos awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings.
-Applications for participation in the AACR Annual Meeting 2017, April 1-5, Washington, D.C., and the AACR Annual Meeting 2018, April 14-18, Chicago, Illinois, will be available in the fall 2016.
+Applications for participation in the AACR Annual Meeting 2018, April 14-18, in Chicago, Illinois, and the AACR Annual Meeting 2019, March 30-April 3, in Atlanta, Gerogia, will be available in October 2017.

 Gary J. Miller Undergraduate Prizes for Cancer and Cancer-Related Biomedical Research